At a Glance

 This morning we head west for approximately four hours towards Ghana's last true expanse of primary forest - Ankasa Forest Reserve.
 We have all afternoon and evening to explore the reserve on foot - much quieter than Kakum, Ankasa offers an even better chance of pangolin sightings, but also a rich variety of primate and duiker species.
 Most commonly seen are Red-Flanked Duiker, Black Duiker and Maxwell's Duiker, but Ankasa offers the best chance of any Ghanaian reserve of encounters with large forest species.
 Bongo, Forest Elephant and Leopard all persist here, with Forest Elephant numbers in particular rebounding impressively in recent years.

-We have a full day today to explore the depths of Ankasa FR, in pursuit of unusual and striking mammals.
+We have two full days to explore the depths of Ankasa FR, in pursuit of unusual and striking mammals.
 Whilst this is a mammal-focussed tour, we should not neglect the impressive birding in this area, with specialties including White-Necked Picathartes.

-Morning, afternoon and evening drives are the order of the day today, exploring all that Mole has to offer.
+Morning, afternoon and evening drives are the order of the day over the next three days, exploring all that Mole has to offer.
 Aside from the species already mentioned, Bushbuck, Olive Baboon, Patas Monkey, Green Monkey and Western Hartebeest are all likely to be seen and, as always, there is always the chance of a rare glimpse of a larger predator.

 Please be aware that whilst we make every effort to follow the above itinerary as closely as possible, circumstances may

 occasionally arise that mean the tour deviates from the itinerary.

 This tour will run in February 2023, aiming to take advantage of the dry season when pangolin will be least challenging to spot.
 The tour will run from February 7th to February 21st.